ammandzik/PL_Car-Rental_Final-Project/README.md

-# 🚗 Car Rental Application with MySQL, Redis, Docker and Maven
+# 🚗 Car Rental Application with MySQL, Redis, Docker, Maven and Spring Security

 A Spring Boot application that can be run both locally (via IntelliJ IDEA) and in Docker.
 It uses MySQL as the database and Redis for caching.